FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-29-Phishing-For-Credentials.md

 Example: If I'm working in the front building of a company, I may let through a wide variety of people throughout the day.
 Suppose a hacker came into the building, announced to me that they were trying to get further into the building to find a server room to do their malicious deed.
 I'm probably not going to let them through, and most likely I'm going to call the police.

 Now let's say this same hacker pretended to be a UPS delivery driver.
 They could easily walk in and say they have to deliver a package for a certain floor.
-If I'm not doing my job correctly and verifying their identity properly, they could easily gain access.
+If I'm not doing my job correctly and verifying their identity properly, they could gain access.
 They would have effectively bypassed the physical security protocol of not allowing any unauthorized people in the building.

 ### Tools Used